 Having a family history of rheumatoid arthritis (RA) can increase a person’s risk of developing the condition.
+But, other factors, such as smoking and obesity, increase the risk.

 RA is an autoimmune disorder where an individual’s immune system attacks the fluid-filled linings of the joints.
 The result is inflammation and swelling that can cause pain, especially in the hand, wrist, and knee joints.